Kankakee County, Illinois Records

 Kankakee County, IL Courthouse

 The following dates indicates what vital, land, probate, and court records are in Kankakee county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Kankakee County Clerk has Marriage Records from 1853 and Birth & Death Records from 1877.
 The County Clerk maintains records and issues certificates of vital statistics (birth certificates, death certificates, and marriage certificates) for the entire County.